Refinance with a Fixed Rate Mortgage

 Property Information

-• Current homeowner’s insurance policy, and flood any other property related insurance, such as flood insurance, if applicable
+• Current Homeowner's insurance policy, flood, and any other property related insurance, if applicable.

 Assets

-• Original bank statements for the last three months, including savings, checking, investment accounts, and retirement accounts
+• Original bank statements for the last two months, including savings, checking, and investment accounts.

 Payment History